barsoom/devbook/styleguide/README.md

 ---
 ### General

+#### Follow idioms.

+As a general rule, we should follow the idioms of a language, even if they're different from another language we've more used to.

+The idioms can often be derived from documentation (e.g. CoffeeScript, Slim) or some dominant library (e.g. jQuery for JS).

+If we have good reason to deviate from the idioms, we should [put that down in the styleguide](#how-to-change-this-styleguide).

 #### Avoid trailing whitespace.

 It's good practice as a developer to show invisible characters, since they can be significant.
 But when you do, trailing whitespace left by others can be annoying.